hposyniak/Assignment_8/README.md

     Yuri Manna, i6316134
     Helena Posyniak, i6303009

-the tests are in src/test/java/GameTest.java
+The tests are in src/test/java/GameTest.java .
+Smells and flaws are explained in class Game above the code.